 Entrance Requirements - Transfer Student FAQ

-The Department of Wildlife Ecology welcomes transfer students to the program.
+The Department of Wildlife Ecology, Fisheries, and Conservation Biology welcomes transfer students to the program.
 Approximately one-half of the students graduating with B.S. degrees in Wildlife Ecology each year are transfer students.
 Those transfer students are split evenly between external transfers (from other universities or colleges) or internal transfers (from other programs at UMaine).

 Frequently Asked Question by Prospective Transfer Students